 4. Manage hard skin on your feet

 Hard skin on the bottom of your feet seems to be something that is a big issue for some people, and a complete non-issue for others.
-Alastair does not have this issue, but I have always had it since I can remember, and definitely before I even owned a pair of running shoes.
-Running hasn’t made the hard skin on my feet get worse or better, it is just the way my feet are!
+Alastair does not have this issue, but I have always periodically experienced foot pain as a direct result of hard skin on the soles of my feet.
+Running hasn’t made the hard skin on my feet get worse or better since I started running, it is just the way my feet are!

 There seem to be a few different schools of thought on how to deal with hard skin on your feet when you’re a runner.
 I have heard from some sources that they recommend having the hard skin removed by a podiatrist, however I have tried this and can’t say I recommend it (but each to their own).